Search

 Failing to take the appropriate RMD would previously have meant facing a 50% penalty on the amount that should have been withdrawn.

-One of the more popular SECURE Act 2.0 RMD changes cuts that penalty to 25%.
+One of the more popular SECURE Act 2.0 RMD changes cut that penalty to 25%.
 If the account owner identifies the mistake and corrects it by taking the missed distribution within the correction window, the penalty will be reduced further to 10%.
 The correction window closes two years after the retiree becomes liable for the tax unless the IRS assesses the penalty or mails the taxpayer a letter of deficiency.
 Be sure to work with a tax advisor if this situation applies to you.

 5. Increased Qualified Charitable Distribution (QCD) limits

 Qualified charitable distributions (QCDs) allow you to avoid taxation on your RMDs by directing them to a qualified charity.
-The annual QCD limit as of 2023 is $100,000, and that amount will be indexed for inflation in subsequent years.
+The annual QCD limit as of 2024 is $105,000, and that amount will be indexed for inflation in subsequent years.

-The SECURE Act 2.0 also provides for a one-time annual QCD of up to $50,000 to establish certain split-interest entities.
-These include charitable gift annuities, charitable remainder unitrusts (CRUTs) and charitable remainder annuity trusts (CRATs).
 There are special considerations concerning split-interest trusts established using this provision, so it's a good idea to talk with a financial advisor to fully understand what this might mean for you.

 0:00 / 0:00